 The directors, who are considered to be key management, received no remuneration in respect of their services to the company.
-The emoluments of the directors are paid by a fellow group undertaking on behalf of the ultimate parent, Lloyds Banking Group plc, which makes no recharge to the company.
+The emoluments of the directors are paid by a fellow Group undertaking on behalf of the ultimate parent, Lloyds Banking Group plc, which makes no recharge to the company.
 The directors are also directors of a number of other subsidiaries of the Group and are also substantially engaged in managing their respective business areas within the Group.
 Given this, it is not possible to make an accurate apportionment of directors' emoluments in respect of their services to each of the subsidiaries.
 Accordingly, these financial statements include no emoluments in respect of the directors.

-6 Taxation charge
+5 Taxation charge

+2015 £000 2014 £000

-The taxation charge for the year comprises: 2015 £000 2014 £000 Current tax payable on (loss)/profit for the year (3) (27) Total taxation charge for the year (3) (27)
+The taxation charge for the year comprises: Current tax payable on result/profit for the year (18)

+Total current tax payable for the year (18)

+Total taxation charge for the year (18)

-Where taxation on the company's (loss)/profit for the year differs from the taxation charge that would arise using the standard rate of corporation tax of 20.5% (2014: 22%), the differences are explained below:
+There is no tax charge for the current year and no difference between the taxation on the company's 2014 profit and the tax charge that arises using the standard rate of corporation tax for 2015 of 20.25% (2014: 21.5%).